Rocket Launching Into Space

 Other ways to gain exposure

-If you're not an accredited investor, I have a few other ideas for how to gain exposure to Blue Origin and others in its industry.
+If you're not an accredited investor, there are still ways to get exposure to Blue Origin and the broader commercial space industry.

 1. Invest in Blue Origin's competitors

-While you may not be able to invest in Blue Origin, the company does have a handful of competitors that are publicly traded.
+You may not be able to buy Blue Origin stock, but several of its competitors and partners are publicly traded.

 2. Invest in space exploration ETFs